nimchimpski/GeoQuant/README.md

 ## Disclaimer

 This is a personal tool for tracking a real portfolio.
 It is not financial advice and is not designed for general use.
-Holdings and parameters reflect one individual's situation.
+Holdings and parameters are examples.